ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 ### Developers: They're Just Like Us... or are they?

-So why is this talk necessary?
+So why is this discussion necessary?
 Are developers really so different from your average co-worker?

 **Yes.** Yes, we absolutely are.